lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 This is better, there are less trivial values, but still, number of tests is far from satisfactory.
-It is also extremely inefficient to look for prime values that way, and for any really large value it will take forever to check its primality, it would be much better to simply choose from a list of prime values:
+It is also extremely inefficient to look for prime values that way, and, for any really large value passed to the property, it will take forever to check its primality.
+Much better approach would be to choose from a list of prime values, which we have readily availiable for us:

 ```haskell
 prop_PrimeSum_v3 :: Property